scholarslab/scholarslab.github.io/collections/_people/ammon-shepherd.md

 ---
 department: None
-email: aes9h@virginia.edu
+email: ammon@virginia.edu
 first_name: Ammon
 last_name: Shepherd
 layout: people
 title: Ammon Shepherd
-position: Digital Humanities Developer
+position: Makerspace Manager and Lead Research Technologist
-short_bio: "Ammon is a Digital Humanities Developer and Makerspace Technologist at the Scholars' Lab where he codes projects, builds tools to fix old projects, does some systems administration, 3D prints and plays with Arduinos and Raspberry Pis."
+short_bio: "Ammon is the Makerspace Manager and Lead Research Technologist at the Scholars' Lab where he oversees the day-to-day running of the Makerspace, coordinates the work of the student Technologists, 3D prints, prototypes with Arduino and Raspberry Pi, sews, develops websites, teaches various workshops, and collaborates with everyone."
 slug: ammon-shepherd
 status: current
 twitter: mossiso